crimist/ctf/cybersci2022/parley/README.md

 ## Walkthrough

-The first was extracting the APK.
+The first step was to extract the APK.
 I used a popular tool called `apktool` to extract it.

 ```sh
 $ apktool d HijackSparrow.apk